-Analysis | Broncos to start Brett Rypien vs. Sam Darnold’s Jets with Trevor Lawrence looming over ‘TNF’
+Analysis | Broncos to start Brett Rypien vs. Sam Darnold’s Jets with Trevor Lawrence looming over TNF

 The Clemson quarterback is widely expected to go No. 1 overall in next year’s NFL draft.
-Which team actually makes that pick is far from certain, just four weeks into the season, but the Jets-Broncos game could have major implications for that race to the bottom.
+Which team actually makes that pick is far from certain, just three weeks into the season, but the Jets-Broncos game could have major implications for that race to the bottom.

 Both teams enter with 0-3 records, and while both also possess young quarterbacks whom they are thought to view as building blocks, the opportunity to hit the reset button and grab Lawrence could be too tempting to resist.

 That’s particularly true in the case of the Jets, who have had more time to evaluate Darnold, even if he hasn’t been given the most ideal chance to show what he can do at the NFL level.
-The No. 3 overall pick in 2018 out of USC, Darnold has been saddled with one of the league’s worst supporting casts, as well as a questionable mentor in Coach Adam Gase.
+The No. 3 pick in 2018 out of USC, Darnold has been saddled with one of the league’s worst supporting casts, as well as a questionable mentor in Coach Adam Gase.

 Questions are also starting to mount about Darnold himself, particularly after a miserable showing Sunday in which he threw three interceptions — including two for touchdowns —and took a safety in a 36-7 loss to the Indianapolis Colts.
 After a disappointing second season Darnold has thrown for an average of 187.3 yards over three games, with three touchdowns against four interceptions.
-His passer rating of 70.7 is the third-worst among quarterbacks with at least 45 attempts, behind only the New York Giants’ Daniel Jones (69.2) and the Philadelphia Eagles’ Carson Wentz (63.9).
+His passer rating of 70.7 is the third worst among quarterbacks with at least 45 attempts, behind only the New York Giants’ Daniel Jones (69.2) and the Philadelphia Eagles’ Carson Wentz (63.9).

 Rypien, undrafted last year out of Boise State, is keeping the seat warm for Drew Lock, a 2019 second-round pick who is out for several weeks with a shoulder injury.